The Arnold Newman Prize For New Directions in Photographic Portraiture

 The Prize is generously funded by the Arnold & Augusta Newman Foundation and proudly administered by Maine Media Workshops + College.
 The Griffin Museum of Photography hosts the annual exhibition of work by the winner and three finalists each October.

-The Call for Entry will open in mid-June 2022 – Register your interest below and we will let you know when the call for entry is open:
+The 2022 Prize has closed.
+The next call for entries will open in 2023 - Register your interest below and we will let you know when the call for entry is open:

 Learn more about what to submit and the terms & conditions